telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownList.md

 # Telerik.Web.UI.RadDropDownList

 This Class defines the RadDropDownList.
-                You can find information on the server API of RadDropDownList at https://docs.telerik.com/devtools/aspnet-ajax/controls/dropdownlist/server-side-programming/overview Server-side Programming Overview.
+                You can find information on the server API of RadDropDownList at https://docs.telerik.com/devtools/aspnet-ajax/controls/dropdownlist/server-side-programming/overview .

 ## Inheritance Hierarchy